MuzakirAhamed/user-management/README.md

+# add this command to start the mock server
+npx json-server db.json
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.